osamuaoki/inputmethod-shortcuts/README.md

 GNOME.
 You must set up each shortcut first to use this extension.

 The pre-exiting shortcut key can't be reused.
-You must disable their usage first.
+You must disable their usage first, elsewhere.

-If you change installed input methods, it is good idea to restart the GNOME shell by log-out and log-in from GUI.
+If you change installed input methods, you must restart this extension.

-(I only tested this extension for GNOME 43 on Wayland.
-This extension should work for older version if version is set to be ignored.)

 ### Input Method Shortcuts (example screenshot)